lemlac/mulem/docs/reference.md

 This is the last line because of the closing quotation marks below it.
 ```

-You can write a raw string with `''…''` (two apostrophes).
+You can write a basic raw string with `''…''` (two apostrophes).
 Although apostrophes `'` are used for chars, an empty char isn't possible since the default char is written `'\0'` (null character).
-This is a common practice in programming languages where `"` mark formattable strings and `'` mark raw strings, so this should be easy to understand for any programmer.
+A common practice in programming languages uses the double quote `"` for formattable strings and the single quote mark `'` for raw strings, so it should be easy for any programmer to see the parallel.
 When you write `''`, every character after it (including whitespace and indentation) is in the string until the closing `''`.
 Escaping with backslashes `\` and insertion with curly braces `{}` are ignored.

 ```
 rawString = ''It's okay to put an apostrophe (') in the string.''